ethereum/py-geth/CONTRIBUTING.md

 - code should conform to PEP8 and as well as the linting done by flake8
 - include tests.
 - include any relevant documentation updates.
+- update the CHANGELOG to include a brief description of what was done.

 It's a good idea to make pull requests early on.
 A pull request represents the start of a discussion, and doesn't necessarily need to be the final, finished